 The Total Available Market (TAM) is the most generalized customer segment that includes every possible customer that demands a particular product or service.
-The Serviceable Available Market (SAM) would be a subset of the TAM that is categorized by potential use of a company’s product or service.
-The Serviceable Obtainable Market (SOM) sub-segment of the market is the narrowest definition that specifies the segment of a market a company would realistically aim to capture.
+The Serviceable Available Market (SAM) would be a subset of the TAM that is categorized by the potential use of a company’s product or service.
+The Serviceable Obtainable Market (SOM) sub-segment of the market is the narrowest definition that specifies the segment of a market that a company could realistically aim to capture.

 Competition can be found in the form of other companies operating in the same industry as the focal company.
-To determine the industry, industry classification systems such as the North American Industry Classification System exists to provide a standardized method of defining an industry.
+To determine the industry, industry classification systems such as the North American Industry Classification System exist to provide a standardized method of defining an industry.

 One common metric to identify players of interest is to examine their market share within the industry.
 It is typically stated through the concentration ratio CR4, which shows the percentage of the market share held by the four largest firms in the industry.